davebenson/doom4-walkthrough/README.md

 When the Pinkie or Hell Knights show up, grab the Quad Powerup: it (along with Heat Blast) should be easy work of the remaining heaps of demons.

 ## Mission 9: Prepare for Boss fight
-Follow waypoints, grabbing supplies, along with Codex Entry "Monsters / Cyberdemon".
+Follow waypoints, grabbing supplies, along with CODEX ENTRY "Monsters / Cyberdemon".

 Dr Hayden explains that this fight will have two parts.
 The first part is the easier one.